 It was another one of those peaceful joyous moments.
 Sylus stood beside his son as they brushed their teeth.
 It was a simple affair, brushing one’s teeth, but done with someone he loved?
 It made it a precious moment he’d cling to for the entirety of his grueling shift at the ‘Works.
 A sickly sensation filled his gut at the mere thought of that wretched place.
 Maybe Jeron was right… Maybe he had to get away from there for a while.
 And maybe Henley would understand it as needing recharge time for his favorite cog.
 Every machine needed some downtime.
 Sylus was no different.
 They both rinsed, spat, and wiped their mouths in unison.
 A soft knowing laugh between them.

 Outside looked and felt exactly the same as inside.
 The Mist had made the air it tainted look and feel the same no matter where you were: Violet-tinted and a bit cooler than the average regional temperature.
-Largely inoffensive, just eerie and off-putting, nonetheless.
+Largely inoffensive, just eerie and off-putting.
 Except for rain.
+The rain was deadly.
+Not for any kind of toxicity, but because of the jagged shards it formed as it passed through the Mist.
+The only buildings that remained intact from the onslaught were the Synclaire’s and the Diner.
+Henley had gifted both of them a sort of defense to the storms.
+What exactly it was, they weren’t sure.

 Walking around the bend, Sylus glanced between the few houses built on the edge of the cliff face that still stood.
 Were they not there at all, he’d be able to see right out into the ocean.
 His eyes kept glancing between his son, talking about his interests, and the gaps between derelict buildings that revealed a vastness behind them.
 All of a sudden, Sylus stopped walking.